josearruticuanda/yt_clipper/README.md

 - Maintains original quality
 - Significantly reduces processing time and timeout risk
 - May have minor sync issues with some videos
-- Best for: RapidAPI deployment, long clips, when speed is priority
+- Best for: long clips, when speed is priority

 ### Balanced Mode
 - Fast encoding with good quality